Internal commercial for IT leader training.

-A 30-second social media spot for Los Angeles Education Partnership.
-I created all the characters, which have specific features that I tend to lean on a lot (bushy hair, eyes with no irises/pupils, pencil-necks).
+The first video is a 30-second social media spot for Los Angeles Education Partnership.
+I was given a script and a brand guide, and I came up with the designs, storyboards, and animations.
+The characters are very much my own, in that they all have features I tend to lean on a lot (bushy hair, eyes with no irises/pupils, pencil-necks).

 I worked directly for a pharmaceutical company for 9 years (Wyeth/Pfizer), then spent the next 7 years doing work for a number of pharma companies.
 Just off the top of my head, I created training and marketing materials for Abbott/AbbVie, Amgen, AstraZeneca, Biogen, Boehringer Ingelheim, CSL, GSK Jazz, Johnson & Johnson, Medimmune, Merck, Novartis, Otsuka, Pfizer, Shire, and Teva.
 Here’s a cross-section of work from that time period.